-The privacy mode never actually made it to Netflix.
-However, Netflix does have tools you can use to keep your privacy when you’re sharing an account.
-Plus, you can block recommendations from when you watch a movie you wished you hadn’t.
+The privacy mode never actually made it to Netflix; however, Netflix does have tools you can use to keep your privacy when you’re sharing an account.
+Plus, you can block recommendations from that time you watched a movie you wished you hadn’t.

-First, let’s talk about profiles, which aren’t new but many people still don’t use them.
-Netflix allows each account to have up to five individual profiles, which helps to keep recommendations, watch lists and more separate.
+First, let’s talk about profiles, which aren’t new, but many people still don’t use them.
+Netflix allows each account to have up to five individual profiles, which helps to keep recommendations and watchlists separate.
 Your kids or grandkids can watch as many cartoons as they want without making that the only thing you see in your recommended videos list.

-When you create a profile, you can select “Kids 12 & under.”
+When you create a profile, you can select “Kids 12 & Under.”
 This only displays movies and videos PG-13 or TV-14 and lower in ratings.
-You can also choose more specific “little kids,” “older kids” “teens” and “adults” to further restrict or allow content.
+You can also choose the more specific “Little Kids,” “Older Kids,” “Teens” and “Adults” to further restrict or allow content.

-Of course, profiles aren’t password protected so there’s nothing to stop a child from switching over to another account.
+Of course, profiles aren’t password-protected, so there’s nothing to stop a child from switching to another account.
 Instead, be sure to visit the Parental Control section for each non-child account to activate a PIN.
 This will keep anyone who doesn’t know the PIN from watching content above a certain level.

 It won’t stop them from seeing what you’ve watched, however.

 Because profiles aren’t locked, anyone using your account on a computer or streaming gadget can see what you’ve been watching.
 Fortunately, if you did watch something you don’t really want anyone else to see, Netflix now allows you to edit your viewing history.

 - Go to the Netflix home page and log in.